mootools/mootools-core/Docs/Plugins/Assets.md

 ###	Arguments:

-1. source     - (string) The path of the image file.
+1. **source**     - (*string*) The path of the image file.
-2. properties - (object) Some additional attributes you might want to add to the img Element including the onload/onerror/onabout events.
+2. **properties** - (*object*) Some additional attributes you might want to add to the img Element including the onload/onerror/onabout events.

 ###	Returns:

-* (element) A new HTML img Element.
+* (*element*) A new HTML img Element.

-###	Example:
+###	Examples:

 	var myImage = new Asset.image('/images/myImage.png', {id: 'myImage', title: 'myImage', onload: myFunction});

 ###	Notes:

 - Does not inject the image into the page.
-- DO NOT use addEvent for load/error/abort on the returned element, give them as onload/onerror/onabort in the properties argument.
+- WARNING: DO NOT use addEvent for load/error/abort on the returned element, give them as onload/onerror/onabort in the properties argument.

 Assets Method: images {#Assets:images}
 --------------------------------------

-Preloads an array of images (as strings) and returns an array of img elements. does not inject them to the page.
+**Preloads an array of images (as strings) and returns an array of img elements. does not inject them to the page.**

 ###	Syntax: